jkaberg/byd-hass/README.md

 # BYD-HASS

-BYD-HASS is a small Go program that turns data from the BYD "Diplus" API into MQTT messages that Home Assistant can understand, and (optionally) telemetry for A Better Route Planner (ABRP).
+BYD-HASS is a small Go program that turns data from the Diplus API into MQTT messages that Home Assistant can understand, and (optionally) telemetry for A Better Route Planner (ABRP).
 It is built as a single static binary so it can run in the car's infotainment using Termux.

 ## How it works